top of page

 The Archive is where Afrojesters take functional form.

-It is a collector-focused ecosystem for functional art, where afrojesters are designed on tangible, ownable objects.
+It is an ecosystem for functional art and decor, where afrojesters are designed on tangible, ownable objects.

 This is a space where people can own a part of the universe.